 Sourdough bread contains probiotics which are non-digestible fibres.
 This is a type of fibre that feeds the good bacteria in our gut.
 And of course, having a healthy gut means a healthy body!
 The presence of probiotics also makes sourdough bread easier for the body to digest.

 Now, let’s look at wholemeal’s overall benefits.
 Let’s also find out why it’s the healthiest bread for most people.

 Wholemeal bread has significantly more fibre than regular bread.
 This is because it contains the bran component of wheat, which is the primary source of fibre.

 Fibre is beneficial to our health as it can keep us feeling full for longer and help improve our blood sugar levels.
 A single slice of wholemeal bread provides around 2g of fibre.

 If you want to keep your sugar level stable, wholemeal bread is a better option than regular bread.
 Wholemeal bread contains a GI of around 50, while regular white bread can have a GI of 70 or higher.

 Along with fibre, wholemeal bread is rich in a variety of B vitamins that are essential in our body.
 These include:

-Resistant starch is not commonly found, but whole wheat bread can have up to 14% percent of it.
-When we consume resistant starch, our bodies produce short-chain fatty acids which plays an important role in our health.
+Resistant starch is not commonly found, but whole wheat bread can have up to 14% of it.
+When we consume resistant starch, our bodies produce short-chain fatty acids which play an important role in our health.

 After looking at the benefits of each bread type, let’s see how they compare to each other.
 Below is the table I made to make it easy for us to see its difference: